mhkarsten/oop-project-Q3/README.md

 **Grow Goal**

 G:
-*  Writing clear comments and commit desciptions, this is important because it is make the teamwork way easier.
+*  Writing clear comments and commit desciptions, this is important because it is make the teamwork way easier and will improve my code writing.
 I will have succeeded if nobody asks me what I have done.

 R:
-*
+* Currently I'm working on coding and I'm improving on my commit messages but my comments are not as clear yet.

+O:
+*  I'm able to practise on my goals everytime I program in and outside of this project, however outside of the project I do not yet have the urgency to write good comments if I write solo.

+W:
+*  I will achieve my goal by keeping up and trying to make a habit of writing good comments and commit descriptions.
+I will be pushed by my team members as it is necessary to write good comments for clarity.

 ## Pandey, Harshitaa